-Dr Fiona Rillotta is a Lecturer in Disability and Community Inclusion in the College of Nursing and Health Sciences.
+Dr Fiona Rillotta is a Senior Lecturer in Disability and Community Inclusion and the Course Coordinator for the Bachelor of Disability and Community Inclusion, in the College of Nursing and Health Sciences.
 She has a PhD in Psychology, and Bachelor of Social Science (Honours).

 Fiona has been awarded: College of Nursing and Health Sciences Vice President & Executive Dean's Research Award for Mid Career Researcher (2019), Impact Seed Funding for Early Career Researchers (2019), Vice-Chancellor’s Award for Excellence in Teaching (2017), and the Australasian Research Prize (2007) - most innovative contribution resulting in positive life changes for people with intellectual disability.